Ultraman X The Movie: Synopsis

 defeats Zaigorg and ends his reign of terror.

 The others celebrate the X's victory and the Ultra Warriors regroup for a moment before leaving.
 Tiga reverts to Yuto and X separates with Daichi.
 Because of humanity's bonds, he finally regains the true body that was lost 15 years ago and Ultraman leaves the Earth.
 X thanks Xio for their cooperation since the first time they met and reassures to Daichi that they will always stay united and will return should the Earth is in danger once more before leaving.
 Yuto awakens, nearly having no recollection of his time as Tiga but is praised by his mother, something that he had yearned for.
-At the headquarters, Xio members celebrate their victory but X returns to them and he explains that the Earth will be under attack by Desastro, a monster from Centaurus Constellation.
-Xio's satellite picks up the monster's sighting and the team rolls out once more.
+At the headquarters, Xio members celebrate their victory but X returns to them and he explains that the Earth will be under attack by Desastro, a Kaiju from the Centaurus Constellation.
+Xio's satellite picks up the Kaiju's sighting and the team rolls out once more.